 More of the story of the Scottish Shepherds on Exmoor can be found on this link.

 More of the Knight’s story can be read in The Reclamation of Exmoor Forest by Orwin and Sellick and the Archaeology of Hill Farming on Exmoor by Cain Hegarty.
+Frederic Knight also investigated breathing life into the many abandoned iron mines found scattered across Exmoor – one of which lay just to the south of Hoar Oak Cottage.
+You can read more of this intriguing story which must have been watched with interest by our Hoar Oak residents on this link.

 Although Frederic Knight never owned Hoar Oak Cottage he did lease it during this period in order to house the Scottish shepherds he employed to be responsible for his Hoar Oak herding.
 Between 1870 and 1910 the cottage was occupied by the Davidsons and Renwicks, Johnstones and Jacksons – all shepherds from Scotland who had travelled to Exmoor to live and work at Hoar Oak.